MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/formula-bar-find-replace.md

 # Use Find and Replace capability in the formula bar

 In complex Power Apps, formulas can get lengthy.
 Locating and replacing portions of large formulas can become difficult.
-You can now use the **Find and Replace** capability to locate all instances of the specified word or sequence of characters, replace one or more matches, or replace all matches at once.
+You can now use the **Find and Replace** capability for the selected control or property to easily find and replace the specified word or sequence of characters.

-With **Find and Replace**, you can search for combinations of letters, numbers, words, and phrases within a formula in the formula bar.
+With **Find and Replace** capability, you can search for combinations of letters, numbers, words, and phrases within a formula in the formula bar.
 This capability also allows you to use text casing, whole words, and regular expressions to find and replace text inside formulas.

-In this article, you'll learn how to find and replace text, numbers, and phrases within a formula inside the formula bar.

 ## Prerequisites

 - [Sign up](../signup-for-powerapps.md) for Power Apps.
-- Create an app or open an existing app in Power Apps.
+- [Create an app](get-started-test-drive.md.md) or [open an existing app](edit-app.md.md) in Power Apps.
 - Learn how to [configure a control](add-configure-controls.md).

 ## Launch Find and Replace

-You can open the **Find and Replace** option in the formula bar using the **Find and replace** button, or shortcut keys.
+You can launch the **Find and Replace** control in the formula bar using the **Find and replace** button, or shortcut keys.
 You can also pre-populate text in the search input.

 To get started, [create a new app](get-started-test-drive.md), or [edit an existing app](edit-app.md) in Power Apps Studio.
 Once open, use any of the following methods to launch the **Find and Replace** control.